Evaluating deep learning models for fault diagnosis of a rotating machinery with epistemic and aleatoric uncertainty: Experimental settings

 \subsection{OOD data generation}

 In our experimental framework training was performed on in-distribution data, whereas validation and test were carried out on a dataset comprising both ID and OOD data.
-In this section, we describe how OOD were generated to reflect both the epistemic and the aleatoric uncertainty perspective.
+In this section, we describe how OOD were generated to alternatively test either the epistemic or the aleatoric uncertainty perspective.

 To simulate epistemic uncertainty we employed a hold-out strategy by treating examples from all but one class as ID data, and using examples from the hold-out class as OOD data.
 By iteratively changing the class to exclude during training, for the CWRU dataset we generated six scenarios, as exemplified by Table~\ref{tab:3}.

 To reproduce aleatoric uncertainty, instead, we generated OOD data by injecting noise into the validation and the test set.
 In particular, we applied Gaussian noise, which is usually analyzed in aleatoric uncertainty studies related to fault diagnosis, as well as three non-Gaussian noise types, i.e. Impulse, Rayleigh, and Weibull noise.
 Impulse noise is frequently investigated in fault diagnosis research due to its presence during external shocks or sudden collisions in bearing operations~\cite{lu2022bearing, moshrefzadeh2019spectral,hebda2022infogram,peng2024adaptive}.
 Rayleigh and Weibull noises have been explored in bearing fault diagnosis studies~ \cite{du2022fault,guo2020enhanced}.
-The effect of applying the four noise types to a raw signal is shown in Figure~\ref{fig:13}.
+The effect of applying the four noise types to a raw signal is shown Figure~\ref{fig:13}.

 Furthermore, to produce signals with varying noise levels we applied the aforementioned noise types with different noise levels.
 This was achieved by adjusting the signal-to-noise ratio (SNR), which represents the ratio between the power of the signal and the power of the noise, as follows: